SchweppeLab/DBKey/README.md

 Simply open your favorite web browser and navigate to ```127.0.0.1:3838```

 ## Usage
-DBKey accepts Prosit-TMT .msp files and SpectraST .sptxt files.
-Top N and intensity cutoff will remove fragment peaks that don't pass the filters.
-Prosit .msp files  do not have fragmentation energy, mass analyzer, or fragmentation method, all of which are required for RTLS to function properly.
-Neutal loss fragment ion annotations are not accepted and are removed.
-If no ion annotations are provided, RTLS auto-generates them  prior to running.
-Unless diasabled, precursor m/zs are recalculated based on amino acid sequence and specifed modifications.
-MassOffset take a .csv input with two columns, "Sequence" and "massOffset".
+ - DBKey accepts Prosit-TMT .msp files and SpectraST .sptxt files.
+ - For Prosit .msp files, metadata needs to be manually entered (fragmentation energy, mass analyzer, CID/HCD)
+ - Library entries lacking metadata will not be used in RTLS methods.
+Library entries are only considered RTLS candidates if FT/IT and CID/HCD matches acquired scan
+ - If no ion annotations are provided, RTLS auto-generates them  prior to running.
+ - Precursor m/zs are recalculated based on amino acid sequence and specifed modifications.
+ - Top N and intensity cutoff will remove fragment peaks that don't pass the filters.
+ - MassOffset take a .csv input with two columns, "Sequence" and "massOffset".
 Sequence is a list of library entries to apply the corresponding massOffset to.
-To verify compatability with RTLS, .db files can be examined in mzVault software.
+ - To verify compatibility with RTLS, .db files can be examined in mzVault software. (https://thermo.flexnetoperations.com/)